David-Gyavi/DW-Clubs/README.md

 <p>When designing this site, I trie to copy different ideas and layouts so that i could make mine in my own way.
 I wantend really to see if i can develop something different out of me.
 Therefore from the little skills i aquired from code Institute Instructors.
-So me making it wanted to see if it can compete on the international market.<p>
+So me making it wanted to see if it can compete on the international market.

 ### Fonts:
-<p>For this project I'm going to use the Exo and the [Roboto]() font for my project. they are both elegant and eyecatching yet simple.
-For paragraphs I'm going to use Roboto, Roboto is somehow like [Lora] (https://fonts.google.com) however much there is a small difference, the two fonts work great together.<p>
+For this project I'm going to use the Serif and the [Lora](https://fonts.google.com/specimen/Lora?query=lora) however much there is a small difference, the two fonts work great together.<p>

 ### Icons:
 Icons are basically provided by [Font Awesome](https://fontawesome.com) and are **easly applied** to your website, used in __moderation__ and are self explanatory.